“Peters’ music grabs you by the collar and demands your attention...

 Rachel’s musicals include Only Children with Michael R. Jackson (NYU Tisch, Lincoln Center Directors Lab), Tiny Feats of Cowardice with Susan Bernfield (NYC Fringe Festival), Write Left with John Walch (Playwrights Horizons Theatre School), Tomato Red (UC Irvine), and Octopus Heart (NYU Steinhardt).
 Her score for Danielle Durchslag’s film musical, Good Shabbos, is currently in development.
 Scores for plays include the critically acclaimed Stretch (a fantasia) (New Georges) and Tania in the Getaway Van (Flea Theater) by Susan Bernfield, Transatlantic by John Walch (Arkansas Rep), The Bacchae (Asolo Rep Conservatory), and several works by Stan Richardson.

-Her concert mini-monodrama, Ethel Smyth Plays Golf in Limbo was performed at Semperoper Dresden and several venues across the US.
-Other concert works include If You Can Prove That I Should Set You Free (Albany Symphony), Jack's Vocabulary (Hartt SPASM), I Live Here (Galapagos Art Space), Canon I (Two Sides Sounding), And Then (BayPath College), and Fronds: The Wisdom of Fanny Fern (Walt Whitman Project).
+Concert works include mini-monodrama Ethel Smyth Plays Golf in Limbo (Semperoper Dresden, Resonance Works Pittsburgh), If You Can Prove That I Should Set You Free (Albany Symphony), Jack's Vocabulary (Hartt SPASM), I Live Here (Galapagos Art Space), Canon I (Two Sides Sounding), And Then (BayPath College), and Fronds: The Wisdom of Fanny Fern (Walt Whitman Project).
 Rachel’s extensive catalogue of songs has been performed at Lincoln Center, Second Stage, National Opera Center, Symphony Space, New York Festival of Song, National Sawdust, Ars Nova, Joe's Pub, and cabarets and theatres nationwide.
-Rachel is a contributor to the new generation of The AIDS Quilt Songbook and to Michael R. Jackson’s Dirty Laundry and Zachary James’s CALL OUT albums.
+Rachel contributed to the new generation of The AIDS Quilt Songbook and to Michael R. Jackson’s Dirty Laundry and Zachary James’s CALL OUT albums.

-Rachel has held residencies as composer and/or librettist at Kimmel Harding Nelson Center for the Arts, Yaddo, Brush Creek Arts, Millay Arts, and Soaring Gardens Artists Retreat.
+Rachel has held residencies as composer and/or librettist at Kimmel Harding Nelson Center for the Arts, Yaddo, Brush Creek Arts, Millay Arts, and Soaring Gardens.
 She has received Anna Sosenko Assist Trust and multiple ASCAPlus awards.
-OPERA America awarded her a Female Composers Discovery Grant to write Manor of Speaking with Kevin Thomas Townley, Jr., the first wholly original work for Stephanie Blythe’s alter ego, Blythely Oratonio; other such grants went to Sarasota Opera for Rootabaga Country and to collaborator Leanna Kirchoff for their opera Friday After Friday.
-Rachel is a proud alumna of New Dramatists Composer-Librettist Studio, The American Opera Project’s Composers and the Voice, and the John Duffy Institute for New Opera training programs.
+OPERA America awarded her a Female Composers Discovery Grant to write Manor of Speaking…with Kevin Thomas Townley, Jr., the first wholly original work for Stephanie Blythe’s alter ego, Blythely Oratonio; other such grants went to Sarasota Opera for Rootabaga Country and to collaborator Leanna Kirchoff for their opera Friday After Friday.
+Rachel is a proud alumna of New Dramatists Composer-Librettist Studio, The American Opera Project’s Composers and the Voice, and the John Duffy Institute for New Opera.
 She holds a double B.A. summa cum laude from Brandeis University and an MFA from New York University’s Graduate Musical Theatre Writing Program.
-She serves on committees for the Dramatists Guild and National Opera Association, and is a member of the inaugural Jewish Composers Working Group of Asylum Arts/The Neighborhood: An Urban Center for Jewish Life.
-She is currently Manager of Programs and Initatives for Composers Now.
+She serves on committees for the Dramatists Guild and National Opera Association, and is a member of the inaugural Jewish Composers Working Group of Asylum Arts/The Neighborhood.
+Rachel is currently Visiting Lecturer at the Princeton Lewis Center for the Arts Atelier in Musical Theatre.

 Rachel originally hails from St. Louis, where she grew up singing in children’s choruses at the MUNY, St. Louis Symphony Orchestra, and Opera Theatre of Saint Louis.
-She has settled in Brooklyn, a borough with an exceptionally high concentration of opera composers.
-Much to her continued bewilderment, she is often mistaken for this woman online.
-Complete CV available upon request.
+She now lives in Brooklyn, a borough with an exceptionally high concentration of opera composers.
+Much to her bewilderment, she is still mistaken for this woman online.